 If all of the playback units are destroyed the file is reconstructed from special time capsules which contain the description of the artwork, the specification of GIF, the original GIF file and necessary documents including a printed copy of the code for generating a new file.

-The first AS Long As Possible (ASLAP) timecapsule is deposited in KUMU Art Museum of Estonia collection.
-The sealing event takes place 18th March 2017 in KUMU.
+The first AS Long As Possible (ASLAP) time capsule is deposited in KUMU Art Museum of Estonia collection.
+The sealing event took place 18th March 2017 in KUMU.

 We are currently looking for Museums or other public cultural organizations interested in collaborating in finding a safe place for the next ASLAP playback units and timecapsules.